al3xandr3/al3xandr3.github.io/_posts/2010-08-08-download-videolectures-videos-vlc.md

 category: other
 tags:
   - automation
-intro: "<a href=\"http://videolectures.net/\">videolectures.net</a> has very good content but, no good way to download the videos(at least as of now)."
+intro: "videolectures.net has very good content, here's a way to download its videos"
 ---

 [videolectures.net][1] has very good content but, no good way to download the